 The right plastics can maintain their integrity over a temperature range of -40° to +200°F without compromise in performance, making them ideal for under-the-hood applications.

-Compared to metal, automotive plastic component pricing is usually much lower because the injection molding process has faster cycle times.
+Compared to metal, the pricing of automotive plastic components is usually much lower because the injection molding process has faster cycle times.
 Also, color concentrates can be added to plastic stock before molding, which eliminates the costly secondary operation of painting.
 Lastly, for assembly, a single injection-molded part eliminates welded joints and fasteners.

 Further, OEMs are assuming more responsibility for sustainability by working with suppliers that are committed to low- or zero-waste initiatives and the use of recycled materials— goals that can't be accomplished with metal.
 Injection molders are tasked with refining processes to include scrap reduction and/or recycling to aid the circular economy and effectively manage costs.